 8. Paradosiako#

-Traditional taverna with fair prices and honest Greek cooking.
+No-frills taverna with fair prices and honest Greek cooking.
+Nothing fancy, nothing pretentious, just good food at reasonable prices for this neighborhood.

-What’s good: Classic taverna food, generous portions, reasonable prices Must try: Moussaka, pastitsio, grilled lamb Price: €12-20 per person Vibe: No-frills traditional
+What’s good: Classic taverna food, generous portions, the kind of meal that fills you up and makes you happy Must try: Moussaka, pastitsio, grilled lamb Price: €12-20 per person Vibe: Traditional, unhurried, family-run feeling

 Location: Voulis 44a, Plaka edge